How to make the most of your employee survey

 Employee engagement survey

-An employee engagement survey measures the level at which your employees are involved with and committed to your organization.
+An employee engagement survey measures the level at which your employees are involved with and committed to your organisation.

 Onboarding survey

-An onboarding survey is conducted within the first few months of an employee joining an organization, and it seeks to gauge the new hire’s experience of being onboarded.
+An onboarding survey is conducted within the first few months of an employee joining an organisation, and it seeks to gauge the new hire’s experience of being onboarded.

 Exit survey